badukaire/acct/README.md

-This file is both output and input, and as such its output can be reused as input (initial balance) for another set of movements.
+This file is both output and input, and as such its output can be reused as input (initial balance) for another set of transactions.
 The balance file has another type of unused line, lines starting with the equal sign ('\=').
 The generated balance files have one at both the start and end of file